patsaindon/uTower-Mediaserver/README.md

     - Default Deluge Web password will be set to `user_pass`
     - `tv` and `movie` labels will be configured.

-* __Sabnzbd__
+* __Mariadb__

-    - Sabnzbdplus will be configured to listen on port __9000__
+    - Mariadb will be configured to listen on port __3306__
-    - Usenet setup will remain to be completed through configuration wizard
+    - If kodi-headless role is enabled, it will create a blank KODI database
-    - `movies` and `tv` categories will be configured
+    - `root` password will be setup as set in the container creation
-    - `nzbtomedia` postprocessing scripts will be configured for each category

 * __Sickrage__

     - Will be configured to listen on port __8081__
-    - Deluge will be configured as download client
+    - Transmission will be configured as download client
     - In "Search Providers", torrent trackers that do not require credentials will be configured
-    - Sabnzbd will be configured as download client, but no Usenet "Search Providers" will be defined
     - Sickrage will sent "Rescan Library" command to Kodi on complete downloads

 * __Couchpotato__

     - Will be configured to listen on port __5050__
-    - Deluge will be configured as download client
+    - Transmission will be configured as download client
     - In "Searcher", torrent trackers that do not require credentials will be configured
-    - Sabnzbd will be configured as download client, but no Usenet "Searcher" will be defined
     - Couchpotato will sent "Rescan Library" command to Kodi on complete downloads

 * __HtpcManager__